Writing Tips: Abolish the Adverbs

 I’m always on the lookout for unnecessary words in my own writing.
-I find that seeking out adverbs is a good way to discover words I can cut to tighten my prose.
-I may not catch them all but I sure try.
+I find that seeking out adverbs is a good way to find words I can cut to tighten my prose.
+I may not catch them all, but I sure try.
 Here are some guidelines I apply when dealing with adverbs:

 - Don’t be lazy.
 Choosing the right word is never a waste of time.